targetretailapp/myretail/README.md

 ### Pre-requisites
 1. Install and run [mongodb](https://docs.mongodb.com/manual/installation/).
 2. Install required packages for application to run in virtual environment.
+To do so your pwd should be myretail/

     ```
     $ . ./utils/init-environment